ballercat/tools/README.md

 # tools
-A collection of hand made C++ tools
+A collection of hand made C++ tools.
+Not meant to replace any libraries.
+This is mostly for personal study & convenience.